XinFinOrg/xdc-subnet-docs/docs/components/xdczero/design.md

 # design

-Achieve unparalleled blockchain interoperability with XDC ZERO, ensuring frictionless data transmission and rigorous validation across a multitude of chains.
+XDC-Zero is a cross-chain framework that allows interoperability between XDC-Subnet and the XDC network.
+It ensures frictionless data transmission and rigorous validation across the Subnet and the Parentchain.

 ## Key Components